Principles of CO2 treatment

 To have scaling (limescale), you need:

-Limestone is not dissolved in water (see chemical formula).
-As a result, these so-called hard waters tend to produce deposits, leading to the formation of crystals at the solid-liquid interface.
-Such water can cause scaling in homes, for example.
-Conversely, if the reagents Ca2+ and HCO32- are in low concentration in the water or the water is rich in CO2, the reaction shifts to the left and will tend to dissolve the limestone.
-The limestone is replaced by calcium bicarbonate.
+Conversely, if the Ca2+ and HCO3 2- reactants are in low concentration in the water or if the water is rich in CO2, the reaction shifts to the left and will tend to dissolve limescale.
+The limescale is replaced by calcium bicarbonate.

 CO2 prevents limescale formation